 OUT := IN

-Provided in function block diagram the move block looks like this:
+Provided in function block diagram the moving block looks like this:

 When I said this block works with any data type, I really meant it.
 You can move values from any data type to any data type.
 You don’t even have to put the same data type in the output as the input.
 You’re free to move e.g. an integer to a real, a TIME to a double word and so on.

-This makes the move block a bit tricky.
+This makes the moving block a bit tricky.
 You have to be really careful when moving from one data type to another.
-For beginners I highly recommend that you only move values to the same data type as the input.
+For beginners, I highly recommend that you only move values to the same data type as the input.
 As a matter of fact, I would rarely recommend mixing data types even for professionals.
 It just makes your PLC program complicated.